Hey, can you hear that?

 You can find a list of some German MOOCs currently available for signup at this website.
 Some of the best courses, though, include:

-- The Open University’s introduction to German food and drink
+- The Open University’s free German audio introduction to German food and drink

-- The University of Texas’s Deutsch im Blick (German in View) course
+- The University of Texas’s Deutsch im Blick (German in View) audio course

-- You can also find a MOOC aimed at beginners from the Massachusetts Institute of Technology
+- You can also find a MOOC aimed at German beginner learners from the Massachusetts Institute of Technology

 Even though there are often set online seminars and lectures for MOOCs, they are usually totally self-directed, so that students can look over the materials, assignments and other tests in their spare time.
 So you should be able to fit all the work into your schedule, no matter how busy you may be!

-Hopefully, all of these amazing German audio sources sound good to you.
-Once you start incorporating them into your studies, you should start to notice the benefits pretty much right away!
+Hopefully, all of these amazing German learning audio sources sound good to you.
+Once you start learning German with audio, you should notice the benefits pretty much right away!

 If you liked this post, something tells me that you'll love FluentU, the best way to learn German with real-world videos.